ewcole/angelus/README.md

 Angelus
 =======

 An HTML5 angelus application.
-This is primarily an exercise developing a mobile application, but it should be a useful resource for those who would pray the old prayer.
+This is primarily an exercise developing a mobile application, but it should be a useful resource for those who would pray the time-honored prayer.